pwFoo/Mastodon-OAuth-Documentation/README.md

 2. Set this to `urn:ietf:wg:oauth:2.0:oob` if no URL should be set.
 Mastodon will present the user with the authorization code that the user can copy and paste into your app.

 > "The redirection endpoint SHOULD require the use of TLS ...
-> ... when the redirection request will result in the transmission of
+> when the redirection request will result in the transmission of
 > sensitive credentials over an open network."

+Note care should be taken when copying code to a shared clipboard.

+TODO - can multiple URIs be registered? if so, how? space delimited?

 ### scopes